 That's why I’m going to skip Matrix, the Star Wars film series, the Star Trek series, the Alien film series and classics like 2001: A Space Odyssey, Blade Runner, and many others,

 Like I said, that's the obvious stuff.

 Also, I must confess that I'm very tired of reading the same thing over and over on the internet.
-Especially when it comes to 2001: A Space Odyssey by Stanley Kubrick, people seem to thinks that nothing good enough has happened in science-fiction since then; which is ludicrous.
+Especially when it comes to 2001: A Space Odyssey by Stanley Kubrick, people seem to thinks that nothing good enough has happened in science-fiction since then,which is ridiculous.

 Now, don't get me wrong.
-It's an outstanding piece of film history, but sometimes it seems that almost everybody says so, without really thinking further about it and questioning the assumption.
+It's an outstanding piece of film history, but sometimes it seems that almost everybody says so, without even thinking further about it and questioning the assumption.

 In addition, I've never have considered the Star Wars series as being real science fiction (ouch, I know), but rather fantasy in space (not an official term btw)